-Science and Reality are calling it quits after 300 years of what many perceived as a marriage made in heaven.
-In a joint statement yesterday they said they “have been drifting apart for years.”
+Science and Reality are calling it quits after 300 years of what, to many observers, seemed like a marriage made in heaven.
+In a joint statement yesterday they said they’ve been “drifting apart for years.”

 The decision may have been mutual, but it wasn’t necessarily amicable.

 “Science is inherently conservative, whereas Reality has a well-known liberal bias,” according to Conventional Wisdom, who attended the media event with same-sex spouse Received.

 “It was a ticking time-bomb from the start.”

 Friends of the couple suggest it was a home-wrecker who finally detonated it.

 “This is strictly between us, OK, and your readers, but it seems that Reality came home and caught Science—how can I put this—in [bed with] Politics,” says Rumor.

 “It was hardly the first time, either.
 Science never seems to learn; just begs forgiveness, swears to stay out of Politics forever, and relapses a couple of years later.

 “At this point, nothing Science says can be trusted.”

 If Rumor is to be believed this will likely be a decisive factor in any divorce settlement.